-The following pages provide findings gathered from feedback collected at focus sessions, community fund events, youth engagement events, pop up events, and area based workshops.
+The following pages provide findings gathered at focus sessions, community fund events, youth engagement events, pop up events, and area based workshops to carry out a more detail analysis and provide greater detail.

 They are presented by theme and by area.